Krybskytten/Travian_Tracker/README.md

 ## ⚠️ Disclaimer⚠️
 This software is for educational purposes only.
 Do not risk accounts which you are afraid to lose.
 USE THE SOFTWARE AT YOUR OWN RISK.
-THE AUTHORS AND ALL AFFILIATES ASSUME NO RESPONSIBILITY FOR YOUR SANCTIONS MADE TO YOUR TRAVIAN ACCOUNT.
+THE AUTHORS AND ALL AFFILIATES ASSUME NO RESPONSIBILITY FOR ANY SANCTIONS MADE TO YOUR TRAVIAN ACCOUNT.

 ## Installation